lomorage/lomo-docker/README.md

-    -n  NETWORK_INF network interface of the host network(like eth0), required when using vlan -t  VLAN_TYPE   vlan type, can be "macvlan" or "ipvlan", required when using vlan -a  VLAN_ADDR   vlan address to be used(like 192.168.1.99), required when using vlan -h  HOST        IP address or hostname of the host machine, required when NOT using vlan -p  LOMOD_PORT  lomo-backend service port exposed on host machine, default to "8000", optional -P  LOMOW_PORT  lomo-web service port exposed on host machine, default to "8001", optional -i  IMAGE_NAME  docker image name, for example "lomorage/raspberrypi-lomorage:[tag]", default "lomorage/raspberrypi-lomorage:latest", optional
+    -n  NETWORK_INF network interface of the host network(like eth0), required when using vlan -t  VLAN_TYPE   vlan type, can be "macvlan" or "ipvlan", required when using vlan -a  VLAN_ADDR   vlan address to be used(like 192.168.1.99), required when using vlan -p  LOMOD_PORT  lomo-backend service port exposed on host machine, default to "8000", optional -i  IMAGE_NAME  docker image name, for example "lomorage/raspberrypi-lomorage:[tag]", default "lomorage/raspberrypi-lomorage:latest", optional
     -d              Debug mode to run in foreground, default to 0, optional -u              Auto upgrade lomorage docker images, default to 0, optional